Top 5 reasons this can be a break-out year for B2B CMOs:

 My title happens to be Chief Marketing and Strategy Officer.
 But to be candid, it’s redundant.
 Every CMO’s role needs to include strategy, or it’s impossible to truly succeed.
 Gone are the days of watching competitors and mirroring their behavior.
 A great CMO needs to be attached to the hip of her/his CEO (or Managing Partner or whomever is in charge) to create a strategic solution that aligns with company or firm objectives.
 And the behavior to watch most closely is that of clients, not competitors.
 Why imitate mediocre tactics of your peers when you can instead create innovative and breakthrough approaches to delight your customer?

-To that end, here are 5 top reasons CMOs will drive change and impact in 2018:
+To that end, here are 5 top reasons CMOs will drive change and impact this year:

 1. Data and measurement